bgospodinov/bulgarian_dictionary/README.md

-To build the artifact (without Slovnik), run:
+Install dependencies listed in pkglist.txt (names will vary depending from distro to distro).
+Then, to build the artifact (without Slovnik), run:
 ```
 ./build --no-slovnik
 ```

 This repository contains code that produces a dictionary of 200 000 Bulgarian lemmata and 2 million wordforms along with their stress patterns, morphosyntactic properties and pronunciation.
 It is meant to be used as a dictionary to assist with translating or writing metric and rhymed poetry in Bulgarian.
 It is based on previous Bulgarian linguistic resources such as Slovnik, RBE, Rechko and Murdarov's dictionary.

-The build script requires a Linux distribution, although the resulting artifact is a platform-independent SQLite file.
+The build script requires a Linux distribution (it is developed on a standard Arch Linux setup), although the resulting artifact is a platform-independent SQLite file.
+To see how to set up on Ubuntu, please refer to .github/workflows/build.yml.
 Recommended RAM > 2.5GB.
-The script uses as many cores as possible when parallelization is feasible.
+The script uses as many cores as possible, where parallelization is feasible.

 For best results mount /tmp to main memory as tmpfs or ramfs.
 Build time is 2 minutes on a quad-core i7 @ 3.4 GHz.